Roots and Radishes

 Slice of carrot cake baked oats on a plate. this recipe

-If you're looking for a nourishing baked oatmeal recipe-no banana required-you're in the right place!
-And P.S.
-Read on for an optional, simple & quick whipped cinnamon vanilla Greek yogurt topping to dollop on top... because carrot cake.
+If you're looking for a nourishing baked oatmeal recipe (no banana required), you're in for a treat!
+And P.S...
+I also made a simple whipped cinnamon vanilla Greek yogurt topping to dollop on top... because carrot cake.

 Jump to: